42 Lucky St. Patrick’s Day Activities for Kids

 Amazon

 Who doesn’t like playing bingo?
 This St. Patrick’s Day–themed bingo set comes with 24 different cards and plenty of shamrock space markers.
-Instead of calling out bingo, have your students call out Shamrock! when they get five in a row!
+Instead of calling out Bingo!, have your students call out Shamrock! when they get five in a row.

-Buy it: St. Patrick’s Day Bingo at Amazon
+Buy it: St. Patrick’s Day Bingo

-29. Make rainbow flip books
+29. Make rainbow flip-books

 black background with a colorful rainbow and white letters saying Rainbow Flip Book